top of page

 OUR STORY

 Trio Tempestoso is a young and refreshing chamber music formation praised for the convincing expressive interpretations of classical and contemporary music.
-The musicians convey mastery of instrumental playing and share a simple joy of creative togetherness.

 The surprising width of the trios’ repertoire invites the listeners to dive into the sonorities of their unique instrumentation ever anew; be it in the compositions of J. Haydn, M. Ravel, I. Stravinsky, … or in the music of modern-day composers.